+You need the Manage my API keys and API access permissions to locate unknown users in you data.
 First, let's make sure you have access to the API and all its endpoints.
-You will need access to:
+You will need Manage API keys and API access permissions.

-- Manage API keys
+- Under Management, select Manage My API Keys.

 Locate the user ID